Tanzania Travel Information

 230 volts, 50Hz.
 Rectangular or round three-pin plugs are used.

 Swahili and English are the official languages.
 Several indigenous languages are also spoken.

-Armed crime is on the increase and there have been serious attacks on foreigners in Arusha and on Pemba Island.
-There have also been reports of robberies and kidnapping on Zanzibar, and piracy in the Indian Ocean and Gulf of Aden is a serious concern with commercial and tourist vessels being fired upon and several British tourists taken hostage.
+As in other East African countries, there is some threat of terrorism in Tanzania, and visitors should be cautious in public places and at tourist sites.
+The area bordering Burundi should also be avoided.
+There have been reports of piracy in the Indian Ocean and the Gulf of Aden is a concern, with commercial and tourist vessels being fired upon and several tourists taken hostage.

-Business dress is seldom very formal, however lightweight suits are recommended for formal occasions.
+Business dress is seldom very formal but lightweight suits are recommended for formal occasions.
 Business hours are similar to Western countries, but a longer lunch break is taken during the hotter months, and business continues later in the evening from Monday to Friday.

-Travellers to Tanzania do not have to pay duty on 250g tobacco or 200 cigarettes or 50 cigars, 500ml of alcoholic beverages.
+Travellers to Tanzania do not have to pay duty on 250g tobacco or 200 cigarettes or 50 cigars and one bottle of alcoholic beverages.

 Become our Tanzania Travel Expert

 We are looking for contributors for our Tanzania travel guide.
 If you are a local, a regular traveller to Tanzania or a travel professional with time to contribute and answer occasional forum questions, please contact us.